 Enhanced Tribal Benefit

-Lifeline customers that live on federally-recognized Tribal lands can receive discounts up to an additional $25 per month, and up to $100 for first-time connection charges at their primary residence.
+Low-income consumers on Tribal lands can receive a Lifeline discount of up to $34.25 per month, and up to a $100 reduction for first-time connection charges for Lifeline service at their primary residence.

 Enhanced Monthly Support

-Subscribers that qualify for enhanced Lifeline support can receive discounts of up to $25 per month in addition to the standard benefit amount if they live on federally-recognized Tribal lands.
+Low-income consumers who qualify for enhanced Lifeline support can receive a discount of up to $25 per month in addition to the standard federal benefit of up to $9.25 if they live on federally-recognized Tribal lands.